laughtrey/cis201/README.md

 ### Vectors
 >Nov-4 Vectors just seem like lists to me.
 I'm working on making a vector of objects in chapter 6.
+>So far I've been working on a bank statement-type program using vectors.
+It's a lot more complicated than I thought!